StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### InstancePeakMemoryUsage

-Description: The peak of memory usage across all FragmentInstances under this Fragment.
+Description: The peak memory usage across all FragmentInstances under this Fragment.

 ### Pipeline Metrics